-Management the ancillary commerci properties owned by the Group in Haichang Xincheng, Dalian.
-The property management services to be provided include (i) facilities maintenance and fire and public safety management, (ii) road traffic and car park management, (iii) daily hygiene maintenance a regular cleaning and (i greening and gardenin of the areas the ancillary commercial properties owned by the Group in Dalian Laohutan Fishermen's Wharf, Dalian.
-The property management services to be provided include (i) facilities maintenance and fire and public safety management, (ii) road traffic and car park management, (iii) daily hygiene maintenance and regular cleaning and (iv) greening and gardening the unsold or unleased ancillary commercial properties owned by the Group in Tianjin.
+the ancillary commercial properties owned by the Group in Haichang Xincheng, Dalian.
+The property management services to be provided include (i) facilities maintenance and fire and public safety management, (ii) road traffic and car park management, (iii) daily hygiene maintenance and regular cleaning and (iv) greening and gardening of the areas the ancillary commercial properties owned by the Group in Dalian Laohutan Fishermen's Wharf, Dalian.
+The property management services to be provided include (i) facilities maintenance and fire and public safety management, (ii) road traffic and car park management, (iii) daily hygiene maintenance and regular cleaning and (iv) greening and gardening of the areas the unsold or unleased ancillary commercial properties owned by the Group in Tianjin.
 The ancillary commercial properties in Tianjin comprise commercial street properties, commercial properties beneath serviced apartments and serviced apartments.
-The property management services to be provided include (i) repairing, maintenance and management of common areas and public facilities, (ii) maintenance of hygiene and cleanliness of common areas, rubbish collection and rain water and sewage of the areas pipes clearance, (iii) maintenance and management of public greening, (iv) vehicles parking management, (v) maintenance and management of public safety and security, (vi) decoration and refurbishment management and connection with the properties.
+The property management services to be provided include (i) repairing, maintenance and management of common areas and public facilities, (ii) maintenance of hygiene and cleanliness of common areas, rubbish collection and rain water and sewage pipes clearance, (iii) maintenance and management of public greening, (iv) vehicles parking management, (v) maintenance and management of public safety and security, (vi) decoration and refurbishment management and (vii) management of documents in connection with the properties

-Dalian Property
+Dalian Property Management